|Big Daddy Kudu by candlelight as darkness fell. Soon, we’ll be there once again.|

 Today’s photos are from this date in 2018 while living in the bush in Marloth Park, South Africa.
 For more on the story, please click here.

-We see this same gecko almost every day on this same area of the tree in front of the veranda.
-It appears to change colors from time to time
+We see this same gecko almost every day on this same tree area in front of the veranda.
+It appears to change colors from time to time.

 - 3,715,200 seconds

 Giraffe in the neighborhood.
 We never tire of seeing these beautiful animals.

 Whew!
 It can’t go fast enough for either of us.
 There are few times in our eight years of world travel that we’ve wished for time to fly quickly.
 After all, when one gets to a “certain age,” we certainly want time to move slowly, but somehow it does not.
 Wishing or not, we seem to have no control over our perception of the creeping of time.

 Besides the obvious, why are we so impatient after over eight months so far?
 There are a few reasons which we’ll share here today.
 I need to whine, whinge, complain a little, so please bear with me.
 If someone had told us that we had to spend even 43 days in a hotel room, with a worldwide pandemic raging around us, unable to risk going outdoors, literally stuck in an average-sized hotel room, only able to order room service and walk the corridors, I would have said, “No way!”